SofieDhoore/Cybersecurity_Virtualisation/Labo 2/DHCPTrafic.md

 The DHCP server always uses its own IP address as the source for the messages it sends.
 Only after receiving the final DHCP ACK does the client configure its interface with the assigned IP address.

-5; Explain the purpose of the lease time.
-How long is the lease time in your experiment?
+*5; Explain the purpose of the lease time.
+How long is the lease time in your experiment?*

 Lease time is the amount of time in minutes or seconds a network device can use an IP Address in a network.
 The IP Address is reserved for that device until the reservation expires.

 In WireShark you can find the lease time in the DHCP ACK at Option (51) IP Address Lease Time.
 The length is for and the lease time is 1 day (86400).

+Solution course: The lease time can be found inside the DHCP Offer and DHCP ACK Message, as DHCP option 51.
+The lease time for the VirtualBox DHCP server is 1 day.